 Due to the popularity of Cyber Monday and the consumer demand for even more sales, many businesses extend their Cyber Monday promotions for a week, known as Cyber Week.
 Typically, many retailers simply carry their Black Friday promotions over to Cyber Monday and Cyber Week, according to Digital Trends.
 This year, Cyber Week begins on Cyber Monday, Dec.
 2, and ends on Sunday, Dec.
 8. You can boost your Cyber Monday sales by engaging prospects and customers after Black Friday, beefing up your online efforts, and playing to your strengths instead of competing with the big-box stores.

 Free Shipping Day

-It was started in 2008 by internet entrepreneur Luke Knowles, who noticed that online shopping dropped off around December 10 since shoppers were concerned that orders placed any later would not be delivered on time (or came with exorbitant shipping fees).
+Free Shipping Day is a floating promotional holiday in mid-December that extends holiday sales, promotes new deals and captures the business of shopping procrastinators.
+It was started in 2008 by internet entrepreneur Luke Knowles, who noticed that online shopping dropped off around Dec.
+10, since shoppers were concerned that orders placed any later would not be delivered on time (or would charge excessive shipping fees).
 Knowles recognized that retailers could ship orders much later in the month and they would still arrive before Christmas.

 For this sales day, merchants with an online presence offer free shipping without a minimum purchase, with guaranteed delivery by Christmas Eve for in-stock, ready-to-ship products.
 The official Free Shipping Day website states that the day will be Dec.
 14 this year.